-For me it is more about the Cheese
+For me it is always more about the Cheese

-Not necessarily from the visible street-front Fromageries, but the grocery stores,
+Not necessarily from the fancy street-front Fromageries, but common grocery stores,

-I occasionally soak the wine (or Champaign) label off the bottle, but all my cheese wrappers are stuffed into a zip-lock to scrutinize upon my return to the USA
+I occasionally soak the wine (or Champaign) label off the bottle, but all my cheese wrappers are stuffed into a zip-lock to tabulate upon my return to the USA